Initial Semantics for Reduction Rules: Signatures, models, initiality

-both of which are of degree $2$ --- we leave the degree implicit.
-The outer lower index and the exponent are to be interpreted as de Bruijn variables, ranging over types.
-They indicate the fibre (cf.\ \autoref{def:fibre_rel_mod_II}) and derivation (cf.\ \autoref{def:derived_rel_mod_II}), respectively, in the special case where the corresponding natural transformation is given by a natural number as in \autoref{def:nat_trans_type_indicator}.
-In particular, contrast that to the signature for the simply--typed lambda calculus we gave in \autoref{eq:sig_tlc_simple}.
-The difference is that now ``similar'' arities which differ only in an object type parameter, are grouped together, whereas this is not the case in \autoref{eq:sig_tlc_simple}.
+both of which are of degree $2$.
+Contrast that to the signature for the simply--typed lambda calculus we gave in Display\ \eqref{eq:sig_tlc_simple}.
+The difference is that here all the family of ``application'' arities, indexed by pairs of object types, are grouped together into one arity of degree $2$---and similar for abstraction---whereas this is not the case in Display \eqref{eq:sig_tlc_simple}.